justinmnge/Spaceship_shooter/README.md

 # README

-Welcome to **Spaceship Shooter**!
-This classic arcade game has been recreated using Pygame, where you'll pilot a spaceship in a hostile asteroid field.
-Your goal is to survive as long as possible by shooting down as many asteroids you can while avoiding collisions.
+Welcome to **Spaceship Shooter!** This action-packed game, built with Pygame, puts you in control of a spaceship navigating through an asteroid-filled danger zone.
+You can freely move up, down, left, and right.
+Your mission is to dodge or destroy incoming asteroids using your laser while enjoying immersive sound effects and dynamic background music.
+How long can you survive?

 ![spaceship_shooter](https://github.com/user-attachments/assets/817719c3-e0b7-4276-b39e-225955108d97)